George-Roumieh/s3-client/README.md

 This Go client connects to a **MinIO server running locally**, accessible at:
 **http://localhost:9001**

-You must first run MinIO using Docker Compose or any container engine exposing port `9000` for API and `9001` for console UI.
+You must first run MinIO using Docker Compose or any container engine exposing port `9000` for API and `9001` for console UI [minio](https://github.com/George-Roumieh/minio).